 As for ingredients, you'll want eye creams that include occlusives, humectants, emollients, and/or barrier ingredients.
 Gmyrek breaks down what those terms mean below.
 She notes that your eye cream doesn't have to contain all of these ingredients, but you'll probably find a combination of the ingredients from different categories in products.

 Humectants: These attract water and moisture.
-When humectants are present on the skin, water from the deeper level of the skin, the dermis, is absorbed into the upper skin, or the epidermis.
-Water is also attracted and absorbed from the environment, but this is minimal.
+When humectants are present on the skin, water from the deeper level of the skin—the dermis—is absorbed into the upper skin, or the epidermis.
+Water is also attracted and absorbed by the environment, but this is minimal.
 Examples include glycerin, hyaluronic acid, glycerol, urea, lactic acid, shea butter (butyrospermum parkii), and colloidal oatmeal.

 Emollients: They impart a softness and increased plasticity.
 They smooth and improve the feel of the skin by settling into the spaces between the dead skin cells on the surface of the skin, lubricating those areas.
 Examples include dimethicone, shea butter, colloidal oatmeal, and coconut oil.

 Barrier Repair Ingredients: These help to keep the skin barrier healthy so that moisture is not lost and dryness does not occur.
 Examples include ceramides, lactic acid, niacinamide (vitamin B3), and cholesterol.

 Once you find the eye cream that works for you, Gmyrek recommends using the product daily in order to prevent moisture evaporation from the skin.
 "In addition, this will help to keep the skin surface from cracking, which would lead to further loss of moisture," she adds.

 Ready to find some relief for your dry eyelids?
 I know I am.
 Here are some recommendations from both Gmyrek and our editors.